Coping With Grief And Loss – Dos And Don’ts

 Grief has ebbs and flows and it’s all part of the process.
 There are some days you know will be bad, like the day of the memorial service, the day you scatter the ashes, an anniversary or birthday, or the holidays.
 You can do a few things to ease the grief on those days, but overall, you know bad days are coming.
 When you have one bad day, don’t expect the next day to be more of the same.
 Appreciate the good days when they come and understand there are more of those in your future.

 As a friend helping someone through grief, you need to be flexible toward the good and bad days.
-If you invite the friend for coffee on a good day, you might enjoy your time together.
+If you invite a friend for coffee on a good day, you might enjoy your time together.
 Another time, they might be in a sombre mood.
 Support them no matter what type of day they are having.

 Do Keep Pictures Up